jimstorch/DGGen/README.md

 Big thank you to Simeon and the folks at Arc Dream Publishing for the support.

 ## Setting up a virtual environment

-We use [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to isolate our dependancies from any other projects that we might be working on.
+We use [venv](https://docs.python.org/3/library/venv.html) to isolate our dependancies from any other projects that we might be working on.

-    $ virtualenv -p python3 venv
+    $ python3 -m venv venv

 We do this only once, when we need to create the virtual environment.
 We can activate an existing virtual environment with:

-    * source venv/bin/activate
+    $ source venv/bin/activate

 ## Installing dependecies